Rocky Road

 Caster Sugar

-As we are using Dark Chocolate – which can sometimes be a little bitter – a couple of spoons of sugar help balance this out and keep things sweet.
+As we are using Dark Chocolate – which can sometimes be a little bitter – a couple of spoons of sugar can help balance this out and keep things sweet.

 Cocoa Powder